 What happened in Marawi City may be a portent of things to come in the realm of global terrorism.
-The Philippine Army must put extra effort on developing and enhancing its capabilities and competence in order to be able to respond adequately should a need arise.
+The Philippine Army must put extra effort into developing and enhancing its capabilities and competence in order to be able to respond adequately should a need arise.

 Although the ISIS–Maute Terrorist Group was defeated in the Battle of Marawi, it is imperative that the Philippine Army revisit its policies, doctrines, and protocols in order to better equip and train its personnel for the challenges that the times dictate – urban warfare, cyber warfare, and the global fight against terrorism.

-The Battle of Marawi will always be remembered as the treacherous act of the Maute brothers headed by Omarkhayam and Abdullah, which put the Philippines infamously on the world stage in the year 2017.
-This put our part of the world also in peril as terrorists from the region and other parts of the world took part in the terrorist rebellion in Marawi City under the leadership of Isnilon Hapilon.
+The Battle of Marawi will always be remembered as the treacherous act of the Maute brothers, headed by Omarkhayam and Abdullah, which put the Philippines infamously on the world stage in the year 2017.
+This put our part of the world in peril as terrorists from the region and other parts of the world took part in the terrorist rebellion in Marawi City under the leadership of Isnilon Hapilon.

 Located in Lanao del Sur in the Autonomous Region in Muslim Mindanao (ARMM), Marawi is at the center of the Islamic groups in the Philippines.

-As an Islamic City, Marawi is ruled by the old Muslim Law or the Sharia Law which existed in the olden times and is still being practiced; however, the Maranaos excluded the practice of stoning, amputation, flagellation, and other acts of punishment of this kind.
+As an Islamic City, Marawi is ruled by the old Muslim Law or the Sharia Law, which existed in the olden times and is still being practiced; however, the Maranaos excluded the practice of stoning, amputation, flagellation, and other acts of punishment of this kind.

 The Maute Brothers, Omarkhayam and Abdullah, were descendants of an influential and affluent clan of Maranao warriors based in Butig, Lanao del Sur.
 They were born to Cayamora and Ominta Farhana Romato Maute.
 They spent their adventurous childhood years in the town of Butig.
 The two brothers were described as bright, religious, and ambitious men.
-They both had the opportunity to study in Egypt and Jordan which furthered their knowledge of the Quran and made them fluent in Arabic and English.
+They both had the opportunity to study in Egypt and Jordan, which furthered their knowledge of the Quran and made them fluent in Arabic and English.

-The DAESH links in the country were first known through a video posted on social media on the 23rd of July 2014, showing the pledge of allegiance of the Basilan-based ASG leader, Isnilon Hapilon and his followers to DAESH Leader, Abu Bakr al-Baghdadi.
-Other militant groups including the Maute Group of Lanao del Sur soon followed suit.
+The DAESH links in the country were first known through a video posted on social media on the 23rd of July 2014, showing the pledge of allegiance of the Basilan-based ASG leader, Isnilon Hapilon, and his followers to DAESH Leader, Abu Bakr al-Baghdadi.
+Other militant groups, including the Maute Group of Lanao del Sur, soon followed suit.

 In the latter part of 2015, the ASG and the Maute group strengthened their terroristic ties and alliances and emerged as a terrorist threat to reckon with.

 Their mother, Farhana Maute, was a businesswoman and the financier of the brothers.
 She was also responsible for recruiting the youth into their movement.
-Her businesses ranged from owning real estate properties in Mindanao and in Manila, construction, furniture, pre-owned cars, and even jewelry.
+Her businesses ranged from owning real estate properties in Mindanao and Manila to construction, furniture, pre-owned cars, and even jewelry.
 She was arrested on the 9th of June 2017 in Masiu, Lanao del Sur.
 Her arrest was a big blow to the Maute brothers’ plans.

-After the raising of the ISIS flag in Marawi City at the start of the siege, due to the dastardly acts committed by the Maute brothers and their supporters all throughout the five months of terror – looting, vandalizing, intimidation, carnapping, arson, molesting, rape, killing, bombing, shooting innocent civilians, and others, in the end, the Maute brothers and their followers achieved nothing but notoriety.
+After the raising of the ISIS flag in Marawi City at the start of the siege, due to the cruel acts committed by the Maute brothers and their supporters throughout the five months of terror – looting, vandalizing, intimidation, carnapping, arson, molesting, rape, killing, bombing, shooting innocent civilians, and others, in the end, the Maute brothers and their followers achieved nothing but notoriety.

 The five-month-long Battle of Marawi against the combined military, police, and coast guard troops resulted in the deaths of Isnilon Hapilon, Omarkhayam Maute, and Abdullah Maute, which brought those seemingly endless days of fighting to a final halt, thus creating a leadership vacuum in their organization.